 Mr. Booth teaches Financial Aspects of Divorce & Collaborative Law at Washburn School of Law, occasionally serves as a Judge Pro Tem for the Johnson County District Court and is certiﬁed as an arbitrator through the American Academy of Matrimonial Lawyers.

-He has contributed to four projects for the Uniform Laws Commission (ULC) fka The National Conference of Commissioners on Uniform State Laws (NCCUSL): The most recent being the ABA observer on the Non-Parent Rights to Child Custody and Visitation Drafting Committee; then, two as a member of the committee drafting most recent versions of the Uniform Interstate Family Support Act (UIFSA), he was the ABA liaison; and, as a member of the committee drafting a Uniform Act pertaining to Parental Relocation.
+He has contributed to four projects for the Uniform Laws Commission (ULC) fka The National Conference of Commissioners on Uniform State Laws (NCCUSL): The most recent being the ABA observer on the Non-Parent Rights to Child Custody and Visitation Drafting Committee; then, too, as a member of the committee drafting the most recent versions of the Uniform Interstate Family Support Act (UIFSA), he was the ABA liaison; and, as a member of the committee drafting a Uniform Act pertaining to Parental Relocation.

 Mr. Booth is Master of the Earl O'Connor Inns of Court.
 A Fellow of the American Academy of Matrimonial Lawyers (AAML), and a Fellow of the International Academy of Matrimonial Lawyers (IAML).
 Mr. Booth lectures nationwide to private practice attorneys as well as Military Lawyers on family law issues including property valuations, child custody, child support, litigation, and attorney ethics.
 Mr. Booth serves as a board member of the Washburn School of Law Children & Family Law Center and is a Dean's Advisor to WU School of Law.

 For the past few years Mr. Booth has been a contributing author for LexisNexis®, Matthew Bender project for the Texas Family Law Handbook.